lisa-lumos/Tableau/README.md

 Note that for dynamic parameters:
 - The order in which dynamic parameters are populated is based on the default sort of the field.
 Default is the data source order.
 If you want new values to fill in at the bottom rather than alphabetically, set the default sort to manual.
 - When setting the value to a calculated field, the calculation should be viz-independent.
 Also if using a Fixed LOD calculation, it cannot be a nested LOD calculation.

+You can use parameters to swap measures in a view.
+If you're working with a data source that's got a lot of data, you may find yourself in a situation where the audience for the data would benefit from having it presented in one interactive view, rather than spread between multiple views.

 ### Histograms (show distribution)
 A histogram groups values together into buckets/bins that you define.